recursion-ninja/masters-thesis/doc/REVISIONS.md

 =========

+# Round 2

+##  Dietrich

+1.  > This requires a reference for each secure messaging program:
+    >
+    > "Secure Messaging is supported by a variety of services [Muj17] including ChatSecure, CryptoCat, Cyber Dust, Cyphr, Facebook Messenger, G Data Secure Chat, Gajim, GNOME Fractal, Google Allo, Haven, Kakao Talk, Line, Element, Signal, Silence, Silent Phone, Skype, Telegram, Viber, WhatsApp, and Wickr, Wire."
+    >
+    > For every single one of them.

+2.  > Comparison to Broadcast Encryption, just for proper context, as discussed during the defense.

+3.  > It's still not obvious to me why AMNH computing resources were used for this project, rather than any at CUNY.
+    > And what about projections for hardware resources and scalability to the original goals, as we discussed?
+	> What would be needed?
+	> Where is that described, in scientific (or even engineering) terms?
+    Note: Expanded Section 6.3 "Scalability Limits," added Table B.8
+	Edit:

+---

+# Round 1

 ## Committee

 1.  > Rephrase problem to better reflect what was achieved, and not just the current lofty goals.
     Note: Reworked Introduction, Results, and Conclusion to contextualize work acheived, not work attempted.